-“In 24 hours our little girl went from 100 per cent healthy to her eyes swollen and blistered shut, with a rash all over her body that we would have to apply cold packs to every 30 minutes or so because her skin was burning,” Kylie Cravens wrote in a Facebook post that has been shared almost 200,000 times.
+“In 24 hours our little girl went from 100 per cent healthy to her eyes swollen and blistered shut, with a rash all over her body that we would have to apply cold packs to every 30 minutes or so because her skin was burning,” Kylie Cravens wrote in a Facebook post that was shared almost 200,000 times last year.

 “She was unable to eat much for days because of the blistering and cracking of her lips.”

 Lydia’s father, Tony, posted from the hospital that he was “weeping uncontrollably” as he watched his baby girl.